 Even with all the phone calls and emails you exchange during the work day, accounting managers can still run effective meetings with their finance and accounting department.
 In-person meetings are valuable ways to share information, collaborate with other departments, offer leadership training and get all hands on deck to handle rising business demands.

-So that your team can focus on high-priority tasks for the business, you’ll need to keep staff meetings to a minimum in terms of frequency and time.
+So your team can focus on high-priority tasks for the business, you’ll need to keep staff meetings to a minimum in terms of frequency and time.
 More than that, meetings should help you boost productivity in the workplace, rather than the opposite.

 Here’s how to make effective face-to-face meetings happen in the finance and accounting world:

 Re-examine the routine